Ultimate Tossa de Mar Guide: What to See, Eat & Do

 - Platja de la Mar Menuda – Pretty spot, small cove backed by breezy restaurants.
 Rocky outcrop frames the beach and the shallow water at this end is great for snorkellers and divers to access the crystal clear water.

-- Platja d’es Codolar – A tiny beach tucked round the corner from the Agujero del Demonio (Devil’s hole).This is a peaceful spot in a stunning location between the cliffs leading to the Camí de Ronda and the Muralles de Tossa de Mar.
+- Platja d’es Codolar – A tiny beach tucked round the corner from the Agujero del Demonio (Devil’s hole).
+This is a peaceful spot in a stunning location between the cliffs leading to the Camí de Ronda and the Muralles de Tossa de Mar.

 - Cala Bona (3km from centre) – Rocky cove with crystal clear water, great for paddleboarding, relaxing and kayaking.

-- Cala Pola (4km from centre) – A sandy cove near to camping Pola with pristine white sand, surrounded by cliffs covered in evergreen trees, rosemary and lavender.
+- Cala Pola (4km from centre) – A sandy cove near to Camping Pola with pristine white sand, surrounded by cliffs covered in evergreen trees, rosemary and lavender.

 - Cala Giverola (5km from centre) – An absolutely stunning white sand cover with turquoise waters beneath the cliffs.
 The Zel hotel is located here.